 Character dining (read more about it here) can give you some magical opportunities for interactions and photos with your toddler (I remember one daughter ‘bouncing’ with Tigger and the other dancing with Donald, as toddlers!).

 Do go ahead and make reservations for whichever meals you think they’d like, but consider leaving the character meals until you’ve been there for a day or 2, leaving you the option to cancel without charge if you feel that would be the best option.
+And again, check out our ranks of the best and worst character dining locations so you get the best of the best!

 Baby Care Centers

-There’s also a shop in each Baby Care Center selling sunscreen, diapers, wipes and over the counter medicine etc.
+There’s also a shop in each Baby Care Center selling sunscreen, diapers, wipes and over the counter medicine etc. It is so helpful!

 Visiting Disney with your toddler in costume